snowplow/documentation/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md

 - `lint` - validate set of JSON Schemas for syntax and consistency of their properties
 - `static` - work with static Iglu registry
-    - `generate` - verify possibility of schema evolution in a family for Redshift or Postgres transformation.
+    - `generate` - verify that schema is evolved correctly within the same major version (e.g. from `1-a-b` to `1-c-d`).
 Generate DDLs and migrations from set of JSON Schemas.
-Failed evolution verification could result in recovery in a loading error.
+(If the schema is not evolved correctly, the offending version will be stored in a separate column with `_recovered_` in its name.)
     - `push` - push set of JSON Schemas from static registry to full-featured (Scala Registry for example) one
     - `pull` - pull set of JSON Schemas from registry to local folder
     - `parquet-verify` - verify possibility of schema evolution in a family for parquet transformation (for loading into Databricks).
 Failed evolution verification could result in recovery column.